HoracioSoldman/batch-processing-on-aws/README.md

 ## The Goal
 The end goal of the current project is to preprocess the data on AWS platform and get useful insights from it.
-We can learn more from the data by responding some of the following business questions on the final dashboard.
+We can learn more from the data by responding to some of the following business questions on the final dashboard.

 - At what time or which hour of the day has the most active rental in average?